 GRAINS-Corn dips after two-day gain, tightening supplies limit losses

-SINGAPORE, May 19 (Reuters) - Chicago corn futures slid on Wednesday, giving up some of the gains made in the previous two sessions, although concerns over tightening world supplies provided a floor under the market.
+SINGAPORE/PARIS, May 19 (Reuters) - Chicago corn futures slid on Wednesday, giving up some of the gains made in the previous two sessions, although concerns over tightening world supplies provided a floor for the market.

-Wheat fell for a third consecutive session to hit a four-week low, while soybeans dropped to their lowest in nearly two weeks.
+Wheat fell for a third consecutive day to hit a four-week low, while soybeans dropped to their lowest in nearly two weeks.

 "In our view, the USDA's (U.S. Department of Agriculture) supply and demand estimates are actually more bullish than we thought," said Ole Houe, director of advisory services at brokerage IKON Commodities in Sydney.